-The policy on materiality of and dealing with related party transactions was amended by the Board, at its meeting held on February 9, 2022.
-The said policy can be viewed on the website of the Company at http://poel.in/pdf/POEL%20Policy%20on%20Related%20Party%20Transactions(01-04-2022).pdf
+The policy on related party transactions can be viewed on the website of the Company at http://poel.in/pdf/POEL%20Policy%20on%20Related%20Party%20Transactions(01-04-2022).pdf.

 B. Statutory Compliance, Penalties and Strictures

 There have been no instances of non-compliance by the Company and no penalties and/or strictures have been imposed on it by Stock Exchange or SEBI or any Statutory Authority on any matter related to the capital markets during the last three years.